 Affinity bias is unfortunately very common in recruitment, often resulting in unconscious racism and ageism.
 We often feel a natural affinity towards candidates we feel we have something in common with.
 For example, recruiters and hiring managers are often far more likely to hire an applicant who comes from the same town as them or share similar hobbies.

 The affinity biases cause too much emphasis to be placed on things that aren’t tangible or relevant to the hiring decision.
-When screening a candidate’s suitability for a job, why does it matter which school they went to or who your favourite football team is?
+When screening a candidate’s suitability for a job, why does it matter which school they went to or who their favourite football team is?

 It’s also worth noting that sometimes hiring for “culture fit” can be a code word for affinity bias.
 When this happens it has a negative effect on both employees and the organisation.
-Reducing diversity within a company means fewer different approaches to work which hinders the organisations ability to solve new problems.
+Reducing diversity within a company means fewer different approaches to work which hinders the organisation’s ability to solve new problems.